onedata/onedata-documentation/docs/user-guide/cdmi.md

 }
 ```

 ### Set file ACL

-For more information about ACL please refer to [this page](data.md#access-control-lists).
+For more information about ACL, refer to [this page](data.md#access-control-lists).

+To set the Access Control List (ACL) for a file using CDMI, you can make a PUT request to the following endpoint:
 ```bash
 curl -X PUT "$ENDPOINT/MySpace/file.txt?metadata:cdmi_acl" \
 -H "${TOKEN_HEADER}" -H "${CDMI_VSN_HEADER}" -H "${CT_DATAOBJECT}" -d '{